rabbitmq/rabbitmq-website/docs/feature-flags.md

        that node
  * Once enabled, a feature flag cannot be disabled

-For example, RabbitMQ 3.12.x and 3.11.x nodes are compatible as long as no 3.12.x-specific feature flags are enabled.
+For example, RabbitMQ 3.13.x and 3.12.x nodes are compatible as long as no 3.13.x-specific feature flags are enabled.

 <p class="box-warning">
 This subsystem does not guarantee that all future changes in